TonyTwoStep/i2c_puppet/LINUX.md

 This version of the firmware has been modified to support Linux systems.
 The following changes have been made
 - The backspace key works during the GUI login
-- The Sym key now acts as a Control key, so SYM+C is Control-C
+- The RShift key now acts as a Control key, so RShift+C is Control-C
 - The four top button keys are now used to provide the missing characters.

 The original definiton of the keys were this.
 I'm including the